jyoon2286/jyoon2286/README.md

 My name is Jaehyun Yoon, but I go by Jae(J) Yoon.
 - 🔭 I’m currently working on Master's degree in Machine Learning
 - 🌱 I’m currently learning data science and machine learning
-- 💬 Ask me about the puppy in my profile picture
 - 📫 How to reach me: jyoon2286@gmail.com